jacobtrvl/temporal-migrate-workflow/deployment/emco/README.md

   * `repository`
   * `tag`

-Also adjust `./root/emco-cfg.yaml` file.
+Also adjust `./root/emco-cfg.yaml` file to your environment.

-Moreover, you have to create Kubernetes `kube-config`.
+Moreover, you have to copy Kubernetes `kube-config` files to the `./cfg` directory.
 By default, one k8s clusters should be defined:
   * `./cfg/meh1.config`

-It can be extended.
 To add more clusters to the `Logical Cloud`, you can use existing manifests.
 If you want to define more than 1 cluster, please adjust (uncomment cluster definitions) in the:
   * `./emco-manifests/1-prerequisites.yaml`

+Define appropriate placement intent in the:

   * `./emco-manifests/3-deployment.yaml`

 And create additional `kube-configs`: